samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 ### One Thing at a Time

 The game uses actions to govern how much you can do at one time.
 You can take only one action at a time.
-This principle is most important in combat, as explained in “[Combat](#Combat)” later in this chapter.
+This principle is most important in combat, as explained in "[Combat](#Combat)" later in this chapter.

 Actions can come up in other situations, too: in a social interaction, you can try to [Influence](/sources/dnd/free-rules/rules-glossary#InfluenceAction) a creature or use the [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action to read the creature’s body language, but you can’t do both at the same time.
 And when you’re exploring a dungeon, you can’t simultaneously use the [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action to look for traps and use the [Help](/sources/dnd/free-rules/rules-glossary#HelpAction) action to aid another character who’s trying to open a stuck door (with the [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action).